star-juniors/star-juniors.github.io/docs/get_started.md

 chmod 700 ~/.ssh
 ssh-keygen -b 4096 -t rsa -f ~/.ssh/id_rsa
 ```
+After generating, [upload](https://useraccount.sdcc.bnl.gov/ssh-key) it to SDCC in order to connect to `ssh.sdcc.bnl.gov` gateway if it has not been done.

 ### Copy-paste script (local)
 Now, add your public key to SDCC STAR nodes `authorized_keys` using this script: